-Is an Environmental Science Degree Worth It?
+Is an Earth and Environmental Science Degree Worth It?

 Climate change and environmental issues are hot-button topics today.
 The media is continuously battling between scaring the entire population and saying nothing new is happening.
 But politics aside, the changes to the environment are happening and, according to the scientific community, they’re pretty serious.